daq-tools/influxio/doc/index.md

 - **Capable:** Connect to the InfluxDB HTTP API, or read from an InfluxDB TSM data directory directly.

+- **Concise:** All features are available through a single powerful primitive, `influxio copy`.

+- **Polyglot:** Support I/O operations between InfluxDB, any SQL database supported by SQLAlchemy, file formats supported by pandas/Dask, and the native InfluxDB line protocol (ILP), on both import and export directions.

 - **Versatile:** Use it as a command-line program, pipeline element, or as a library within your own applications.

-- **Polyglot:** Support I/O operations between InfluxDB, any SQL database supported by SQLAlchemy, file formats supported by pandas/Dask, and the native InfluxDB line protocol (ILP), on both import and export directions.

 ## Synopsis